 It’s not surprising that every fall we begin to see an increase in the number of sick patients at Texas Children’s Urgent Care.
 With kids being in close contact to other students in the classroom, and specific illnesses being more prominent this time of year, children are likely to catch a cold or two.
 On average, younger school-aged children get six to 12 colds or illnesses each school year.
 When children get older, they tend to get fewer illnesses as they gain immunity to some viruses that cause many of these common illnesses.
 However, with some colds lasting up to 14 days, these children often seek care in our setting as well.

-So what are some of the common illnesses as schools get back in session?
+What are some of the common illnesses as schools get back in session?

 Colds: Hence its name, the common cold tends to be the most common illness seen throughout the school year.
 It’s often caused by one of many possible viruses, which means antibiotics are not necessary.
 Symptoms are most often mild with cough, congestion and runny nose.
 Occasionally, children will get a sore throat and/or fever with the common cold.